 Today he does well with other dogs, loves to hunt and swim that can make a quiet companion.
 They do well with children but may need extra time when training.

 Here is a very sweet ordinary looking dog with an unusual occupation.
-They have an inborn instinct to hunt swim and retrieve making them an excellent water and hunting dog, but early on, people found that they could also train them to look for underground tubers called truffles.
+They have an inborn instinct to hunt swim and retrieve making them an excellent water and hunting dog, but early on, people found that they could also train them to look for underground tubers called truffles, a very expensive delicacy.